Admission Requirements for Bachelor of Science, Nursing

 • Additional 15 credits of university level courses

-• Minimum of 65% average in each required course
+• Minimum of 60% average in each of the 10 courses (30 credits) required for admission

 This pathway is for applicants with a Licensed Practical Nurse (LPN) designation who have in-career experience.

-• Completion of a two-year Practical Nurse Program in 2008 or later from an accredited Canadian post-secondary institution.
+• Completion of a two-year Practical Nurse Program from an accredited Canadian post-secondary institution

 • Completion of at least 1800 hours of work experience as an LPN within the last two years.
 A signed letter from an employer is required as proof of hours.

-• Minimum 75% average in all Practical Nurse Diploma program courses
+• Minimum 75% overall average in LPN Diploma program courses

 • Professional letter of reference from a current employer